yottabit42/gtakeout_backup/README.md

 # gtakeout_backup
-Script to automate deduplication and backup of Google Takeout archives.
+Scripts to assist downloading Google Takeout archives in parallel and to automate deduplication and backup of Google Takeout archives.